-Keep your goals current and track progress periodically by using Rotary Club Central's trend graphs and reports.
+Keep your goals updated and periodically track progress toward them by using Rotary Club Central's trend graphs and reports.
 Review your goals often to determine whether you need to make adjustments.
 Motivate members by sharing your club's progress toward goals at a club meeting or assembly.

 The following Rotary club officers can set and edit goals in Rotary Club Central for the year of their term, starting the year before they take office and ending the year after: